MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--people-and-communities-competency.md

 #### 100 Culture

-- At this maturity level, many end users don���t know much about their colleagues and are unclear on how they should engage with them or reach out for help with projects and activities; this is also reflected in the amount of untargeted communications.
+- At this maturity level, many end users don't know much about their colleagues and are unclear on how they should engage with them or reach out for help with projects and activities; this is also reflected in the amount of untargeted communications.
 - Team building is based on personal knowledge and has little scope.
 Many staff feel left out or under-utilized for their skillsets.
 Expertise in different locations is rarely leveraged.
 Insights and support are often a matter of luck or chance.
 - There is little reinforcement of organizational culture and vision.
 - Limited internal communities inhibit supportive colleague relationships beyond immediate co-workers.